Lorenzo Sonego

-Lorenzo Sonego ([loˈrɛntso ˈsɔːneɡo]; born 11 May 1995) is an Italian professional tennis player.
-Sonego has a career high ATP singles ranking of world No. 21 achieved on 4 October 2021.
-He has a career high ATP doubles ranking of No. 60 achieved on 12 September 2022.
-Sonego made his ATP main-draw debut at the 2016 Internazionali BNL d'Italia, where he received a main-draw wildcard.
+Lorenzo Sonego ([loˈrɛntso ˈsɔːneɡo]; born 11 May 1995) is an Italian professional tennis player and singer.
+He has a career-high ATP singles ranking of world No. 21, achieved on 4 October 2021 and a doubles ranking of No. 60, achieved on 12 September 2022.
+Sonego has won four singles titles on the ATP Tour, and two in doubles.
+His most notable career achievement to date is the quarterfinal he reached at the 2025 Australian Open.
+He is currently the No. 5 singles player from Italy.

+Sonego was part of the Italian team that won the Davis Cup in 2023.

 Early life

 Sonego was born in Turin, Italy.
 He began playing tennis when he was 11 years old, encouraged by his father Giorgio and his coach Gipo Arbino.
 A fan of Italian football club Torino, he played for the Torino youth academy between the age of six and 13 before focusing on tennis.

-He has over a million streams on Spotify.
+Music

+Sonego has released three singles, all alongside AlterEdo: "Un solo secondo" (2021), which has amassed 1.5 million streams on Spotify; "SWING" (2022), and "Cielo Aperto" (2023).

 Career

 2016–2017: ATP Tour debut and first Challenger title

 He made his ATP Tour debut in May 2016 at the Italian Open, where he received a wild card and lost against João Sousa in the first round.

 On 17 October 2017 he won his first Challenger title, defeating Tim Pütz at the 2017 Sparkassen ATP Challenger.